SoftwareAG/c8y-releasenotes/content/release-2024-0/devices-2024-0.md

 <tr>
 <td>LWM2M</td>
-<td>In certain cases, the registration couldn't be associated to a LWM2M 1.1 SEND request, leading to a 4.04 CoAP response.
+<td>In certain cases, the registration couldn't be associated with a LWM2M 1.1 SEND request, leading to a 4.04 CoAP response.
 This is now fixed.</td>
 <td>DM-2270</td>
 <td>10.18.69.0</td>
 <td>Core</td>